-The Trust, on behalf of each Portfolio, has filed with the National Futures Association, a notice claiming an exemption from the definition of the term "commodity pool operator" in accordance with Rule 4.
-5 under the Commodity Exchange Act ("CEA"), as amended, and the rules of the Commodity Futures Trading Commission promulgated thereunder, with respect to each Portfolio's operations.
-Accordingly, each Portfolio is not subject, nor will it be subject, to registration or regulation as a commodity pool operator under the CEA.
+The Trust, on behalf of the Portfolio, has filed with the National Futures Association, a notice claiming an exclusion from the definition of the term "commodity pool operator" under the Commodity Exchange Act, as amended, and the rules of the Commodity Futures Trading Commission promulgated thereunder, with respect to the Portfolio's operations.
+Accordingly, the Portfolio is not subject to registration or regulation as a commodity pool operator.

-Options on Securities
+Options On Securities

-Each Portfolio may purchase and write (i.e., sell) put and call options.
+The Portfolio may purchase and write (i.e., sell) put and call options.
 Such options may relate to particular securities or stock indices, and may or may not be listed on a domestic or foreign securities exchange and may or may not be issued by the Options Clearing Corporation.
 Options trading is a highly specialized activity that entails greater than ordinary investment risk.
 Options may be more volatile than the underlying instruments, and therefore, on a percentage basis, an investment in options may be subject to greater fluctuation than an investment in the underlying instruments themselves.